lambda-feedback/comparePhysicalQuantities/app/docs.md

 ## 3 Checking if a set of quantities match the Buckingham pi theorem

+### a)

+In this example the task is: Given $U$, $L$ and $\nu$, suggest a dimensionless group.

+For this problem we do not need to predefine any quantities and give exact dimensions.
+The algorithm assumes that all symbols in the answer (that are not numbers or predefined constants such as $\pi$) are quantities and that there are no other quantities that should appear in the answer. **Remark:** This means that the algorithm does not in any way check that the stated answer is dimensionless, ensuring that that is left to the problem author.

+For this example a TEXT response area is used with `comparison` set to `buckinghamPi` and answer set to `['U*L/nu']`.
+Note that even though there is only one expression it still needs to written like a python list.
+It is also not necessary to use this specific answer, any example of a correct dimensionless group should work.

+### b)
 See example for context, see worked solution for a terse and probaly more obtuse than necessary solution.

 At the time of writing it was 3 weeks ago that I promised Peter I would properly write down how this worked.
 Hopefully I will do that soon.